-ANSWER: The Dolan Defendants admit the allegations in Sentence 1 of Paragraph 129.
-The allegations in Sentences 2, 3, and 4 of Paragraph 129 consist of legal conclusions to which no response is required.
-To the extent that Sentences
+ANSWER: The Independent Director Defendants admit the allegations in Sentence 1 of Paragraph 129.
+The remaining allegations of Paragraph 129 consists of legal conclusions to which no response is required.
+To the extent that Paragraph 129 contains allegations requiring a response, the Independent Director Defendants deny the remaining allegations in Paragraph 129, except admit that Joel Litvin is presently a member of the MSGE Board.

-- 2, 3, and 4 of Paragraph 129 contains allegations requiring a response, the Dolan Defendants deny the allegations in Sentences 2, 3, and 4 of Paragraph 129, except admit that Joel Litvin is presently a member of the MSGE Board, was a member of the MSGN Special Committee, and was an MSGN director from 2015 until the completion of the Merger. - 130.
-Likewise, a majority of the demand Board would not be disinterested and independent when considering a demand regarding breaches of fiduciary duty by MSGE's controller, the Dolans.
+130. Likewise, a majority of the demand Board would not be disinterested and independent when considering a demand regarding breaches of fiduciary duty by MSGE's controller, the Dolans.
 A majority of the demand Board consisted of Dolans themselves, and a number of additional directors on the MSGE Board have deep and long-standing ties to the Dolans.
 And Litvin could not independently consider a demand challenging a transaction that benefited MSGN stockholders, which he voted for as an MSGN director.
-As such, a majority of the MSGE Board would not be disinterested and impartial when considering a demand to institute litigation to hold the Dolan Defendants accountable for negotiating and approving the unfair Merger, which also provides the Dolans with unique and non-ratable benefits.
+As such, a majority of the MSGE Board would not be disinterested and impartial when considering a demand to institute litigation to hold the Independent Director Defendants accountable for negotiating and approving the unfair Merger, which also provides the Dolans with unique and non-ratable benefits.

 ANSWER: Sentences 1, 3, and 4 of Paragraph 130 consist of legal conclusions to which no response is required.
-To the extent that Sentences 1, 3 and 4 of Paragraph 130 contain allegations requiring a response, the Dolan Defendants deny the allegations in Sentences 1, 3, and 4 of Paragraph 130.
-The Dolan Defendants deny the allegations in Sentence 2 of Paragraph 130, except admit that a majority of the MSGE Board had the last name Dolan or is or was related to an individual with the last name Dolan.
+To the extent that Sentences 1, 3 and 4 of Paragraph 130 contain allegations requiring a response, the Independent Director Defendants deny the allegations in Sentences 1, 3, and 4 of Paragraph 130.
+The Independent Director Defendants deny the allegations in Sentence 2 of

-CLAIMS FOR RELIEF
+Paragraph 130, except admit that a majority of the MSGE Board had the last name Dolan or is or was related to an individual with the last name Dolan.

-COUNT I
+CLAIMS FOR RELIEF COUNT I